tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what is a parent's primary role - teacher, protector, provider, pal, or disciplinarian?
 - how have you wanted your children to think of you?
 - did  you ever feel complete anger and frustration at your children? how did you deal with it?
+- how does a role of a dad and a mom differ?

 - what are your views on marriage?